 Four stained glass windows were donated by Colonel Ellery Best and his wife, Jennie.
 1 Best was a manager at the lumber mill.
-Clarence Hudgins donated another stained glass window in the 1940’s.
+Clarence Hudgins gave another stained glass window in the 1940’s.

 The only changes to the church occurred in the early 1930’s, when a fire resulted in structural modifications to the building, including the addition of classrooms.
 1